top of page

 Dec 2020

-I recently stumbled upon this stall at the Tanjong Pagar Hawker Centre, never knew there was a Hainanese curry puff, thought err…, we, were only famous for chicken rice, and curry rice.
+I recently stumbled upon this stall at the Tanjong Pagar Hawker Centre, never knew there was a Hainanese curry puff, thought err…, “we”, were only famous for chicken rice, and curry rice.
 I guess being only one quarter Hainanese, there is much I still don’t know about things Hainanese….

 (Curry Puff) Rolina 1.jpg